leokofi/parity-eth/README.md

 > This will install all required npm packages in the folder that are list in the package.json file, and it also runs the install script in the bin directory.
 > Install.sh script will install parity binary without developer options.
 If you want developer options edit the install.sh and comment out the default and uncomment the developer option.
 > It will install parity and create .parity directory in the $HOME directory
+> it will also create a node_modules folder which keeps all nodejs stuff.

 5. Decide what options you would like and run the command listed